 The FDA requires drug companies that all their tricyclic antidepressants products carry a black-box warning on the label that says that these drugs make some people commit suicide or have suicidal thoughts.

-People with the following condition must not take tricyclic antidepressant.9
+People with the following conditions must not take tricyclic antidepressants:

 - Recently suffered a heart attack